awieser1/awieser1.github.io/notes.markdown

 What is... the shape of a lattice?
 </h3>

-<a href="lecture_notes/what_is.pdf">These</a> are colloquial notes for a talk I gave in the
+[These](lecture_notes/what_is.pdf) are colloquial notes for a talk I gave in the
-<a href="https://www.math.uzh.ch/index.php?id=ve_KO_det&key2=1187&semId=38">"What is...?"-seminar</a> of the Zurich Graduate School of Mathematics.
+<a href="https://www.math.uzh.ch/index.php?id=ve_ko_det&key1=0&key2=1144&key3=121&semId=37">"What is...?"-seminar</a> of the Zurich Graduate School of Mathematics.

 <h3>On the "Banana"-Trick of Margulis</h3>

-Short and very preliminary [notes](lecture_notes/banana.pdf) <a href="lecture_notes/banana.pdf">notes</a> explaining the thickening trick developed by G.A.
+Short and very preliminary [notes](lecture_notes/banana.pdf) explaining the thickening trick developed by G.A.
 Margulis in a specific instance.
 These were used in the seminar "Homogeneous Dynamics and Counting Problems" mentioned elsewhere.

 <h3>Arithmeticity of lattices in higher rank real groups</h3>

-Preliminary <a href="lecture_notes/ArithmeticityMargulis.pdf">notes</a> for a talk I gave in an informal reading course in Zurich, fall 2019.
+Preliminary [notes](lecture_notes/ArithmeticityMargulis.pdf) for a talk I gave in an informal reading course in Zurich, fall 2019.
 The aim of these notes is to deduce arithmeticity of lattices in higher-rank real groups from Margulis' superrigidity result.